Mhdnoor06/git-action-package/README.md

 ## URLs
-The following URLs are used to access the portal:
+The following URLs are used to access the portal :

 - [Local Env](http://localhost:5173/)
 - [Test Env](https://musali-admin.netlify.app/)